vipulnaik/diet-exercise-health/best-practices/best-practices-around-exertion-and-stimulation.md

 ## Heart rate as a measure of exertion and stimulation

-While not necessary under ordinary stimuli when I am otherwise health, the heart rate can be useful as a measure of my exertion and stimulation as well as my recovery when subject to unusual stimuli or when my baseline level of health is bad.
+While not necessary under ordinary stimuli when I am otherwise healthy, the heart rate can be useful as a measure of my exertion and stimulation as well as my recovery when subject to unusual stimuli or when my baseline level of health is bad.
 I should target heart rates that are consistent with those seen in my [pulse oximeter